 Montana's annual report keeps your business in good standing with the Secretary of State.
-You'll update basic information, such as your business address, registered agent, and current officers or managers—nothing complex, just confirming the details are still accurate.
+You'll update basic information, such as your business address, registered agent, and current principals (directors and officers for corporations; members or managers for LLCs)—nothing complex, just confirming the details are still accurate.

 This isn't a financial filing or tax document like a franchise tax return—you’re simply telling the state how to reach you and who’s running your business.
 You must file online through the Montana Secretary of State portal, as Montana no longer accepts paper filings.

-If you keep a formal business entity on Montana's rolls, you can't ignore the annual report.
-The Secretary of State expects an update from every active entity each year, and skipping it puts your good standing at risk.
+Montana requires annual reports for registered LLCs and corporations (profit and nonprofit), including foreign entities authorized to transact business in Montana.
+The Secretary of State expects an update from these active entities each year, and skipping it puts your good standing at risk.

 Every active corporation in Montana must file, regardless of whether it is a profit or nonprofit entity.
 The same goes for all limited liability companies, including professional LLCs.
-If you're a foreign-registered business in Montana, you're also on the hook for these reports.
+If you're a foreign-registered LLC or corporation in Montana, you're also on the hook for these reports.
 Size doesn't matter, revenue doesn't matter; if you're registered, you're required to file.

 The exemptions are straightforward:

 Montana only accepts reports through their online business portal.
 Mail them a paper form and they'll send it right back.
-Before you start, grab your Folder ID, a credit card, and any updated addresses or officer information.
+Before you start, grab your Folder ID and any updated addresses or officer information.

 Here's what to do: